• Skip to main content

 When I count my blessings, I count my beautiful mother twice!
 My wonderful mom always believed in me, encouraged me to keep working on my health, and gave me so many wonderful ideas.
 We have spent countless hours bouncing healthcare theories off one another with many benefits.
 She inspired me to write my Root Cause book and helped with writing, editing, and researching.

-My thoughtful big brother (who’s always been like my own body guard) was the first person in my family who embraced my new diet and even created some new recipes just for me!
+My thoughtful big brother (who has always been like my own body guard) was the first person in my family who embraced my new diet and even created some new recipes just for me!

 A Message From My Hashimoto’s Husband